KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 	> $ sudo docker volume create DOCKER_VOLUME_NAME

+Remember that docker volumes are meant to abstract away the specifics of the host filesystem for better portability and management.
+If you need to work with specific host directories, using the -v flag to mount them directly into the container is the recommended approach.

 Then, to mount that volume:

  	> $ sudo docker run --name CONTAINER_NAME -d -it -v DOCKER_VOLUME_NAME:/container/folder/path DOCKER_IMAGE_NAME